Illinois Infant/Early Childhood Mental Health Consultation (I/ECMHC)

 Consultants partner with early childhood programs to build capacity in strengthening responsive learning and nurturing environments that include home, classroom, and other program settings.
 Consultation is primarily an indirect service that boosts the work of those directly involved in the support and education of very young children and their families.
 Consultants work along the promotion, prevention, and intervention continuum with activities across the spectrum.

-In 2020, Chapin Hall completed a multi-year Infant/Early Childhood Mental Health Consultation Pilot Evaluation across home visiting and center-based early childhood education and care (ECEC) programs in the Chicagoland area and Peoria.
-An Executive Summary and final report will be made available in early 2021.
+In 2020, Chapin Hall completed a multi-year Infant/Early Childhood Mental Health Consultation (I/ECMHC) Pilot Evaluation across home visiting and center-based early childhood education and care programs in the Chicagoland area and Peoria.

 Another evaluation conducted by the Illinois Children's Mental Health Partnership details the benefits of utilizing